cher-ami/audio-manager/README.md

 sound.destroy()
 ```

-Multiples instances can be create together:
+Multiples instances can be created together:

 ```js
 import { AudioManager } from "@cher-ami/audio-manager"